- What is Predictive Maintenance?

 Imagine if a technician somehow knew that one of your home devices was going to fail soon, and showed up with the correct tools and parts to fix it at just the right moment.
 How much time, money, and effort would that save?
 While it may sound like a fantasy, AI predictive maintenance technology is paving the way for that exact scenario.
 Read on to discover how it all works, with examples of companies already using IoT predictive maintenance.

-A study by The Wall Street Journal and Emerson reported that unplanned downtime – 42% of which is a result of equipment failure – costs manufacturers an estimated $50 billion per year.
+A study by The Wall Street Journal and Emerson concluded that unplanned downtime – 42% of which is a result of equipment failure – costs manufacturers an estimated $50 billion per year.
 The costs associated with downtime continue even after production has resumed.
-According to the Customers’ Voice: Predictive Maintenance in Manufacturing report by Frenus, approximately 50% of all large companies face quality issues following an unplanned shutdown.

 Predictive maintenance refers to the monitoring and collection of data on the operational conditions of a product or service, allowing companies to foresee possible outages or failures.
 This enables them to address any issues before they cause damage.

-Data from the US Department of Energy indicates that predictive maintenance is highly cost-effective, delivering a 1,000% increase in ROI, a 25%-30% reduction in maintenance costs, ensuring 70%-75% fewer breakdowns and achieving a 35%-45% reduction in downtime.
+Data from the US Department of Energy indicates that predictive maintenance is highly cost-effective, delivering:

 UPS reports that it has already saved millions of dollars by implementing a predictive maintenance solution that reduces delivery truck breakdowns.

-ThyssenKrupp claims that its predictive maintenance solution has dramatically increased elevator availability by employing real-time diagnostics that reduce out-of-service time.
+ThyssenKrupp describes how its predictive maintenance solution has dramatically increased elevator availability by employing real-time diagnostics that reduce out-of-service time.

 Cisco, meanwhile, uses predictive maintenance to optimize network performance and carry out faster troubleshooting.